hmxmilohax/rb3-pc/_english/installation.md

 **Once it downloads, extract the .7zip file.**
 ![A screenshot of the right click menu from Windows Explorer highlighting "Extract files..." from the 7-Zip category.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/inst/extractrpcs3.png "Extract Files")

-I would strongly suggest extracting the files into “C:\\Games\\RPCS3” or a separate internal drive to avoid permissions issues.
+I would strongly suggest extracting the files into "C:\\Games\\RPCS3" or a separate internal drive to avoid permissions issues.
 Also, untick the box that will create a sub-directory, as shown highlighted in the picture.

 **Avoid installing to and running from an external drive or from a synced folder (Dropbox, OneDrive, etc.)**, as this usually leads to an unstable experience.

 ![A screenshot of the Extract window from 7-zip.
 It shows the "Extract to" as C:\Games\RPCS3 and the box below it unchecked.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/inst/extractdir.png "Extract")

-Once that's extracted, [**[download the PlayStation 3 system software from Sony's website]**](https://www.playstation.com/en-us/support/hardware/ps3/system-software/). **Scroll down** until you get **to** “**Update using a computer**.” **Click that** to expand, **then click on “Download PS3 Update.**”
+Once that's extracted, [**[download the PlayStation 3 system software from Sony's website]**](https://www.playstation.com/en-us/support/hardware/ps3/system-software/). **Scroll down** until you get **to** "**Update using a computer**." **Click that** to expand, **then click on "Download PS3 Update.**"

-_**If you're using a Chromium-based browser like Chrome or Edge, MAKE SURE YOU RIGHT-CLICK AND “Save link as,” or your download MAY become stuck.**_
+_**If you're using a Chromium-based browser like Chrome or Edge, MAKE SURE YOU RIGHT-CLICK AND "Save link as," or your download MAY become stuck.**_

 [![A screenshot of Sony's "How to update PS3 console system software" page with the "Update using a computer" subcategory expanded.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/inst/fwpage.png)](https://www.playstation.com/en-us/support/hardware/ps3/system-software/ "How to update PS3 console system software")